Ladysnake/Cardinal-Components-API/CONTRIBUTING.md

 requests](#pull-requests), but please respect the following restrictions:

-* Please **do not** use the issue tracker for personal support requests (you can ask well-formed questions in adequate channels on the [Fabric Discord](https://discord.gg/v6v4pMv)).
+* Please **do not** use the issue tracker for personal support requests (you can ask well-formed questions in adequate channels on the [Fabric Discord](https://discord.gg/v6v4pMv) or on the [OnyxStudios Discord](https://discord.gg/vKV9EgH)).
 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others